9 Hidden Sources of Gluten

 Next time you’re sending out that birthday card, think twice before you lick the envelope.
 The glue on stamps and envelopes often contains leftover gluten from the manufacturing process, because flour is used to dry the glue.
-Use a sponge to wet your envelopes or get the peel and stick kind.
+Use a sponge to wet your envelopes or get the peel-n-stick kind.

 4. Skin care and beauty products

 The majority of skin care products—like body lotion, sunscreen, cosmetics, and shampoo—contains some source of gluten because of the anti-caking properties in grains.
 For many products, ingestion is unlikely, but some cosmetics like lipstick can pose a tangible risk.
 They also rarely label it, because the parts per million are so far below the FDA requirements for labeling.

 And for gluten-sensitive children, a lotion-covered hand reaching into the cookie jar could easily lead to ingestion.
 For cosmetics and hand lotions, look out for gluten-free labeling from trusted brands that commit to a high standards.
 For other lotions and other topical ointments, we recommend washing your hands as a precaution after use.

 As with skin care products, medications, vitamins, and supplements are often made on an assembly-line where flour is used as an anti-caking agent.
 Increasingly, manufacturers are making that change so their products can safely consumed by all, but always check with their website to make sure your pills are gluten-free.